openglasgow/openglasgow.samples.api.publish.charp/README.md

-# openglasgow.samples.api.publish.charp
+Sample code to publish files to the Data Platform.

-Sample code to publish files to the Data Platform
+Check out https://developers.open.glasgow.gov.uk for more detail.